ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 3. Write a function to detect a cycle in a linked list
  - Detect_Cycle.cs

+4. Find nth to last element of a singly linked list
+ - FindNToLast.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.